CharlieDigital/chrlschn/src/content/blog/2024/on-bakers-ovens-and-ai-startup-moats.md

 - Without retrieval augmented generation (RAG), the LLM *will* hallucinate
 - A related problem is that, until web search was integrated, the LLM had no way of knowing about knowledge that came after its training data
 - Giving it access to web search creates another problem: search has become "enshittified" with ads and spam results so even giving it access to search can be risky
-- Of course, it also won't have knowledge about information that never never showed up in its training dataset or search (e.g. private enterprise data)
+- Of course, it also won't have knowledge about information that never showed up in its training dataset or search (e.g. private enterprise data)
 - Basic RAG has its limits so teams need to continuously find clever ways to improve the RAG like using graph-based RAG
 - The LLM's understanding of instructions for complex tasks is quite "robotic" in that it prefers following very specific instructions and any ambiguity risks undesired/useless output
 - Even when given precise instructions on the output format, LLMs often tend to generate incorrect output formats.
 This was especially bad with JSON early on, but still present today and crops up when generating output in batches of thousands (you *will* see failures).